Dave Chappelle Slams Jussie Smollett In ‘Sticks & Stones’ Netflix Special, Says Actor Is ‘Clearly Lying’

-Dave Chapelle has a lot to say in his latest comedy special, which just hit Netflix, but perhaps his most brutal takedown is his opinion on “lying” Jussie Smollett.
+Dave Chappelle has a lot to say in his latest comedy special, which just hit Netflix, but perhaps his most brutal takedown is his opinion on “lying” Jussie Smollett.

 According to Entertainment Tonight Canada, Chapelle isn’t buying “Juicy Smolleeay’s” story that he was attacked by to MAGA hat-wearing men in Chicago.
 According to Smollett’s report to the police, two white men approached him in February 2019 shouting racist and homophobic slurs at him.